 Occasionally we'll see a long stretch of film that's black or shows the inside of someone's camera bag.
 That meant the trigger got bumped accidentally and locked on.
 With Regular 8 that would only last a minute or so until the spring wound down, but for Super 8 with a camera on batteries, it could ruin the whole roll.
 Sometimes we see up the nose of the person holding the camera, which makes for good "Funniest Home Movie" stuff.

 There are aging film artifacts that sometimes appear.
 "Snowflakes" all over are indications of crystal growth on the film, which could mean that the film wasn't processed properly or stored correctly.
 There may be what looks like black lightning flashing around the screen.
-Those are cracks in the film emulsion, again a sign of incorrect storage.
+Those are cracks in the film emulsion, again a sign of incorrect storage, which appear as squiggly black patterns that flash through the picture.
 Then you'll see black vertical lines, which are scratches caused by either the camera or projectors used previously.
-Finally there's all the black specks and wavy lines that flash around.
+Finally, there's all the black specks and wavy lines that flash around.
 That is dust and dirt on the film, which is usually heavist at the head and tail of the reel.
-At this age, the dirt is embedded and pretty much impossible to remove, and if we cleaned the film we risk damaging it more, so unless the reel is coated in dust, we transfer things as-is.
+We typically clean each roll prior to transfer, but much of the dirt is embedded and can't be removed without doing frame-by-frame digital restoration.

 We hope you enjoy our movie film transfers of your precious memories!
 Send us an inventory of what you have to transfer and we'll get you a quote.